Prior to Your Departure

 Required Procedures for New Arriving Students:

-- If the application and the security approval are not received, the student will receive a visa that is valid for one semester.
+- If the governmental security approval hasn't been received, the student will extend his visa temporarily for one semester

 - If the security approval is delayed for any reason, the student can apply for a temporary three months tourist visa that can be renewed for another three months until the security approval is received.